rajagopallab/rajagopallab.github.io/resources.md

 - Behaving and communicating in a professional manner
 - Learning to productively address conflict when it inevitably arises.
 Passive aggression heavily discouraged.
 - Asking others for help
-- Offering help when asked
+- Offering what help you can when asked
 - Learning to split up work and resources effectively
 - Listening to, and considering, ideas no matter where they come from.
 An undergraduate's voice should be valued just as a PI's is.
 - The only boilerplate part of this: treating everyone in the lab as an equal, regardless of age, race, ethnicity, sexual orientation, gender identity, gender expression, marital status, nationality, political affiliation, ability status, or educational background.
 Everyone should have access to the exploration of science without fear of harassment or discrimination, and they will not be tolerated.

-We are all students of physics in this space, and it needs to be a place where we can all feel comfortable expressing what we do and do not know without fear of judgment, and with a hope of learning more about the world.
+We are all students of physics in this space, and it needs to be a place where we can all feel comfortable expressing what we do and do not understand without fear of judgment, and with a hope of learning more about the world.